-One of the basic problems of quantum probability is to obtain \it{dilation} of \it{Markov semigroup} to a unitary cocycle perturbation of a \it{noise}, a so-called \it{Hudson-Parthasarathy dilation}.
-In Section \ref{HuPaSEC} we apply our classification result to prove existence of Hudson-Parthasarathy dilations for \it{spatial} Markov semigroups acting on a unital separable \nbd{C^*}algebra (Theorem \ref{C*HPthm}).
-A Markov semigroup is spatial if it \it{dominates} a so-called \it{elementary} CP-semigroup.
-Without continuity conditions, this property is always fulfilled.
-However, if the elementary CP-semigroup is required continuous, then the algebraic domination condition is so strong that, in the \nbd{C^*}case, spatial Markov semigroups are always uniformly continuous.
-(The von Neumann case is more interesting; see below.)
-However, the condition to be spatial for that a Markov semigroup admits a Hudson-Parthasarathy dilation is, is a sense, also necessary.
+One of the basic problems of quantum probability is to obtain a \it{dilation} of a \it{Markov semigroup} to a unitary cocycle perturbation of a \it{noise}, a so-called \it{Hudson-Parthasarathy dilation}.
+In Section \ref{HuPaSEC} we apply our classification results to prove existence of Hudson-Parthasarathy dilations for \it{spatial} Markov semigroups acting on a unital separable \nbd{C^*}algebra (Theorem \ref{C*HPthm}).